meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

 ## Accessing context data

-In LoopBack 3, a remoting hooks receives a context object providing both transport-specific data like the HTTP request & response objects and transport-independent data like the array of input arguments for the remote method and the result of remote method invocation.
+In LoopBack 3, a remoting hook receives a context object providing both transport-specific data like the HTTP request & response objects and transport-independent data like the array of input arguments for the remote method and the result of remote method invocation.